 Beckett took up painting seriously only in her mid twenties, and died at forty-eight.
 She painted mostly the streets and beaches of her suburb, Melbourne’s Beaumaris, and never travelled outside Victoria.
 She had her supporters, certainly, even among the art critics; but after she died, she was largely forgotten.
 If not for the persistence of one young woman a generation later, she could have disappeared from memory altogether.

 A blockbuster exhibition of 150 works by this unique artist, Clarice Beckett: The Present Moment, now in its final month at the Art Gallery of South Australia, shows what a loss that would have been.
-(For those who can’t get to Adelaide before the exhibition closes on 15 May, Marcus Bunyan provides a very good guide on his website, Art Blart.)
+(For those who can’t get to Adelaide before the exhibition closes, Marcus Bunyan provides a very good guide on his website, Art Blart.)

 Fifty years after Rosalind Hollinrake resurrected her work, critical opinion sees her, in the words of exhibition curator Tracey Lock, as “one of Australia’s most important painters of the interwar period, critically acknowledged for her own individual form of modernism.”